Terry Mattingly: Career

 Mattingly's first major journalism job with the Champaign-Urbana News-Gazette.
 As a staff writer and copy editor, he wrote Backbeat, a rock 'n' roll column.
 While writing Backbeat, one of Mattingly's subjects included a 1982 tour by U2.

 From 1982-1984, Mattingly worked for The Charlotte News and later The Charlotte Observer, and from 1984–1990, he was a religion writer for the Rocky Mountain News in Denver.
 He taught at Milligan College.

-Since 1988, Mattingly has been a religion columnist for On Religion at the Scripps Howard News Service in Washington, D.C.
-Mattingly founded a religious journalism blog, GetReligion, in 2004..
+Mattingly began in 1988 as a religion columnist for On Religion at the Scripps Howard News Service in Washington, D.C., now part of Andrews McMeel Syndication.
+Mattingly founded a religious journalism blog, GetReligion, in 2004.

-As the current director of the Washington Journalism Center, Mattingly teaches journalism to students in Washington, D.C.
+As the founder of the Washington Journalism Center, Mattingly taught journalism to students in Washington, D.C.
 Mattingly has a long association with Howard Ahmanson Jr. and his wife, Roberta, dating back to Roberta's tenure as a religion reporter for The Orange County Register in the late 1980s.
 Roberta was an original financial backer of GetReligion and Ahmanson has funded the Washington Journalism Center and the Oxford Centre for Religion and Public Life, which currently hosts the website.

 Mattingly's first book, released in 2005, was Pop Goes Religion: Faith in Popular Culture.

 Mattingly announced the shutdown of new GetReligion coverage in February 2024.